Estimated reading time: 22 minutes

 Fairbanks, Alaska’s gateway to the Arctic, experiences extreme seasonal contrasts that create unique visitor experiences.
 In summer, the city basks in nearly endless daylight under the Midnight Sun, while winter transforms it into a snowy wonderland where the Northern Lights dance across the sky, making it one of the best aurora viewing locations in the world.

-Just an hour outside lies Chena Hot Springs, a peaceful retreat famed for its natural geothermal hot springs.
-Visitors can soak in naturally heated pools surrounded by snowy wilderness in winter or lush green scenery in summer.
-Chena is also a prime Northern Lights viewing spot in winter, allowing guests to relax in warm waters under the ethereal glow of the Aurora Borealis – an experience similar to what you might find in Norway’s Lofoten Islands.
+Just a hour outside lies Chena Hot Springs, a peaceful retreat famed for its natural geothermal hot springs.
+Visitors can soak in naturally heated pools surrounded by snowy wilderness in winter or thick green scenery in summer.
+Chena is also a prime Northern Lights viewing spot in winter, allowing guests to relax in warm waters under the ethereal glow of the Aurora Borealis, an experience similar to what you might find in Norway’s Lofoten Islands.

 Dalton Highway & Beyond

 Beyond the road system, places like Katmai National Park offer extraordinary experiences for those willing to travel by plane or boat.
-Katmai is famous for Brooks Falls, where brown bears gather to catch salmon mid-leap – one of Alaska’s most iconic wildlife viewing opportunities.
-The park is home to about 2,200 brown bears and offers hiking, fishing, and kayaking through pristine wilderness.
+Katmai is famous for Brooks Falls, where brown bears gather to catch salmon mid-leap, one of Alaska’s most iconic wildlife viewing opportunities.
+The park is home to about 2,200 brown bears and offers hiking, fishing, and kayaking through untouched wilderness.

 Alaska Vacation Planning Guide & Sample Itinerary